How to Increase Sales with Webinars

 7. Create a Webinar Series

-There are many tactics you can use to make money from your webinars without putting in more time.
+There are many tactics you can use to make money from your sales webinars without putting in more time.
 For instance, after you run a live webinar, you can rebroadcast the webinar as a sort of encore presentation of the live events to make money with ad revenue on YouTube.
 If you go this route, I highly recommend you check out this list of editing tools as you’ll need to polish up the videos a little bit.

 You can also offer a timed replay webinar to help you make even more money from your event.
-This allows you to infuse a sense of urgency for your viewers as the webinar will not be available online forever.
+This allows you to infuse a sense of urgency for your viewers as the sales webinar will not be available online forever.

 But, one of the absolute best ways to continue to generate sales from your webinars is to create a webinar series.